"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 sports ( bobsleigh, overtime, fighter),

-monetary and commercial barter, broker, dealer, distributor, leasing),
+monetary and commercial ( barter, broker, dealer, distributor, leasing),

-art ( remake, talk show, underground, thriller),
+arts ( remake, talk show, underground, thriller),

-Phonetic features of anglicisms:
+Phonetic features of Anglicisms:

 • combinations tch, j: match, jazz;

-• final -ing, -men, -er: briefing, entrepreneur, timer.
+• final -ing, -men, -er: briefing, businessman, timer.

 • 8.
 TO French borrowings ( Gallicisms) relate:

-• art words: conductor, poster,actor, play, director,ballet;
+• words from the field of art: conductor, poster,actor, play, director,ballet;

 • names of food products, clothing, jewelry, furnishings: jelly, blouse, bracelet, sconce, boudoir, wardrobe, vest, coat, tights, broth, marmalade, cutlet, toilet.

-• Phonetic features of gallicisms:
+• Phonetic features of Gallicisms:

 • stress on the last syllable: marmalade, pavilion;

-• final -o, -i, -e in invariable words: puree, manto;
+• final -o, -i, -e in unchangeable words: puree, manto;

-• combination ya: veil, exploitation;
+• combination wow: veil, exploitation;

 • combinations he, an, en, am: control, intermission;

-• final -er, -already, -ans, -ant: landscape, director, renaissance, debutant.
+• final -er, -azh, -ans, -ant: landscape, director, renaissance, debutant.

 • 9.
-From Italian borrowings stand out:
+From Italian borrowings are highlighted:

 • 10.
 A small number of words came from Spanish language (vocabulary related to art): serenade, castanets, guitar, mantilla, caravel, caramel, cigar, tomato and etc.